nkajl/devops-challenge/README.md

 The Grafana program is configured to automatically download the dashboard from a JSON file, the path to which is specified in the dashboard.yml file.
 Due to Docker Compose volumes, the saved dashboard can be retrieved from the Docker environment.
 This setup ensures that the same dashboard configuration is available across different environments, making it easy to set up and repeat.

 <img src=grafana.png>

-## Continuous Integration (CI)

-Using GitHub Actions, a CI pipeline has been set up to ensure the integrity of the code.
-The pipeline automatically triggers on each commit pushed to a pull-request, executing tests and linting processes to maintain code quality standards.

-## Continuous Deployment (CD)

-Another GitHub Actions workflow has been configured for Continuous Deployment (CD).
-This workflow is triggered exclusively when a pull-request is successfully merged into the master branch.
-Its sole purpose is to log "Deployed!" upon completion, signaling the successful deployment of the application.

 ## Technology Stack